TNDTOPITO/alx-low_level_programming/0x01-variables_if_else_while/README.md

-prints all possible combinations of single-digit numbers,and commas andspaces
+prints all possible different combinations of two digits